Death The Leveller

 Smell sweet and blossom in their dust.

-By exploring these lines and the poem as a whole, students can gain a deeper understanding of its themes, literary devices, and enduring relevance.
+By exploring these lines and the poem as a whole, readers can gain a deeper understanding of its timeless themes, its masterful use of literary devices, and its enduring relevance in contemplating the human condition.